nikbott/bronze-qiskit/README.md

 ### Bronze 2018

-We thank to Katrina Kizenbaha from Riga TechGirls for her revisions on our notebooks on python.
+We thank Katrina Kizenbaha from Riga TechGirls for her revisions on our notebooks on python.

-We thank to Martins Kalis (QLatvia) for his technical comments on python, qiskit, and our notebooks.
+We thank Martins Kalis (QLatvia) for his technical comments on python, qiskit, and our notebooks.

-We thank to Maksims Dimitrijevs (QLatvia) for his careful reading and corrections on our notebooks.
+We thank Maksims Dimitrijevs (QLatvia) for his careful reading and corrections on our notebooks.

-We thank to QLatvia's first members Martins Kalis, Maksims Dimitrijevs, Aleksejs Naumovs, Andis Draguns, and Matiss Apinis for their help and support.
+We thank QLatvia's first members Martins Kalis, Maksims Dimitrijevs, Aleksejs Naumovs, Andis Draguns, and Matiss Apinis for their help and support.

-We thank to the students of [Faculty of Computing](https://www.df.lu.lv) (University of Latvia) attending quantum programming's meetings on each Friday (Fall 2018) for their comments while working with our notebooks.
+We thank the students of [Faculty of Computing](https://www.df.lu.lv) (University of Latvia) attending the quantum programming's meetings on each Friday (Fall 2018) for their comments while working with our notebooks.